harshlal028/webauthn/Security-&-privacy-self-review:-WebAuthn-Large-Blob-Extension.md

 9. What data do the features in this specification expose to an origin?
 Please also document what data is identical to data exposed by other features, in the same or different contexts.

    See #1.
-Large blobs that were previously stored, and whether they are supported by the given authenticator & platform.
+Large blobs that were previously stored by the same origin, and whether they are supported by the given authenticator & platform.
 This data is new.

 10. Do features in this specification enable new script execution/loading mechanisms?